BNSSG Training Hub

 Mental Health Practitioners (MHPs) can either be employed independently at a practice surgery, in which case the practice will fully fund and oversee the recruitment process; otherwise, they can be employed as a jointly funded ARRS role in collaboration with Avon & Wiltshire Mental Health Partnership (AWP) through the Additional Roles Reimbursement Scheme (ARRS).

 To employ an MHP through ARRS, there are certain criteria that must be met.
-For instance, as stated the Network Contract Directed Enhanced Service (DES) contract specification 2023 / 2024:
+Please see Network Contract DES for further information

 Personal Characteristics